incoresemi/river_core/docs/source/gui.rst

 Before you can use the GUI, you need to have installed the ``river_core_plugins`` which supports the uarch_tests generator.
 The forked river_core_plugin is currently hosted `here <https://github.com/alenkruth/river_core_plugins>`_.
 Replace your existing river_core_plugins directory with this repository and then checkout the ``uarch_test`` branch.
 You should be good to go.

 Additionally, make sure you have installed uarch_test as a python package.
-You will either have acccess to the ``micro-arch-tests`` as well as ``uarch_modules`` repository or else be provided with an obfuscated version of the same, hosted in Onedrive.
-In either case, ``cd`` into the ``micro-arch-tests`` directory and run ``pip install --editable .`` to install uarch_test as a python package.
-Please remember where you have stored the ``uarch_modules`` directory as we will be passing the ``modules`` directory within this repository as a parameter while setting up the GUI.
-You can find documentation related to the river_core_plugins as well as the micro-arch-tests in their own repos.
+You will have the ``micro-arch-tests`` as well as ``uarch_modules`` within the file  hosted on Onedrive.
+Here, ``micro-arch-tests`` is the top level directory of the ``uarch_tests`` generator. ``uarch_modules`` consists of the tests to be run on the DUT.
+Now, ``cd`` into the ``micro-arch-tests`` directory and run ``pip install --editable .`` to install uarch_test as a python package.
+Please remember where you have stored the ``uarch_modules`` directory as we will be passing the path to ``uarch_modules/modules`` directory as a parameter while setting up the GUI.

+The GUI will take care of the changes to be made to the ``river_core.ini`` or the config.ini file of your RiVer core installation.
+Nevertheless, you can find documentation related to the changes required using the updated river_core_plugins in the repo (`here <https://github.com/Alenkruth/river_core_plugins/tree/uarch_test/generator_plugins/uarch_test_plugin>`_ and `here <https://github.com/Alenkruth/river_core_plugins/tree/uarch_test/dut_plugins/chromite_verilator_plugin>`_).
+The documentation for the micro-arch-tests can be found in the docs directory.

 Finally, we have found several issues in the current implementation and we have created a list of known issues at the end of this document.
-But, as it stands now, the GUI works albeit the said limitations.
-Please let us know if you find any more.
-Thanks :-)
+But, as it stands now, the GUI works as expected albeit the said limitations.
+Please let us know if you find any more :-).

 Initial Setup
 -------------